Alice Lau

 Alice Lau Kiong Yieng (born 30 July 1981; 刘强燕 (劉強燕, Liú Qiángyàn)) is a Malaysian politician and pharmacist who has served as the Deputy Speaker of the Dewan Rakyat II under Speaker Johari Abdul since December 2022 and the Member of Parliament (MP) for Lanang since May 2013.
 She served as Chairperson of the National Institute of Occupational Safety and Health (NIOSH) from October 2019 to March 2020.
-She is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
+She is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.
+She has served as the Assistant International Secretary of DAP since March 2025 and is the State Deputy Chairperson of DAP of Sarawak.

 Education

 A pharmacist by profession, Lau received her Master of Pharmacy (MPharm) from University of Strathclyde.